WordPress/gutenberg/docs/designers-developers/developers/data/data-core-blocks.md

 <a name="getGroupingBlockName" href="#getGroupingBlockName">#</a> **getGroupingBlockName**

-Returns the name of the block for handling unregistered blocks.
+Returns the name of the block for handling the grouping of blocks.

 _Parameters_